kyam-mayden/design-patterns-in-php/Creational/Abstract-Factory.md

 - You avoid tying your code to concretions of classes

 ### What design pattern(s) is it used with commonly?
+AbstractFactory classes are usually implemented using the Factory pattern, but they can also be done using Prototype.
-Often the Abstract Factory is implemented as a Singleton.
+Often the Concrete Factory is implemented as a Singleton.